bwplotka/oidc/login/README.md

 refresh token (if present).
 If cache is empty, or refresh token is wrong it will perform full OIDC login to obtain token.

 NOTE: For login purposes and since it implements `code` OIDC flow, it requires browser to be available - it will not work on headless systems.
+If you wish to fail on expired/not valid refresh token - set login.Config.DisableLogin to true.